Welcome to the Ultimate guide to self-care! Taking care of yourself is no longer a luxury—it’s a necessity.

 Self-care is all about understanding your needs and creating a practice to support them.
 It’s recognizing that your mental, physical, emotional, and spiritual health are inextricably linked.
 And it’s about taking the time to nurture 5 these aspects of health for yourself in meaningful ways.

 It’s certainly no easy task, but it can also be incredibly rewarding when done right.
-By understanding the benefits of self-care and learning some practical tips on what to do each day or week, you can start to build a self-care practice into your life.
-In guide to self-care, we’ll break down the basics: What is self-care?
+By understanding the benefits of self-care and learning some practical tips on what to do each day or week, you can start to build a self-care practice in your life.
+In this guide to self-care, we’ll break down the basics: What is self-care?
 Why should you care?
 And most importantly, how do you create your own self-care practice?
 Let’s get started!

 Defining Self-Care: A Holistic Approach

 Self-care is about so much more than just bubble baths, yoga, and shopping sprees.
 Self-care means taking a holistic approach to nurturing yourself in every area of your life — mind, body, and spirit.
 When practiced regularly, self-care can help us stay resilient in the face of challenges, cultivate self-love, and ultimately lead to more meaningful lives.

 So what does this look like when you put it into practice?
 It might involve setting boundaries with respect to your time, energy, and money.
 It can mean scheduling regular check-ins with yourself to identify any underlying tensions or emotions that need tending to.
 Self-care also means finding ways to nurture our minds—through activities like reading, journaling, or reconnecting with nature—and taking action on our physical health through exercise and nutritious eating.

 By looking at the bigger picture of what feeds us in life—whether that be relationships, careers, or creative pursuits—self-care allows us to build the awareness we need to stay connected to what’s most important in life.

 Benefits of Practicing Self-Care